pablopunk/chronocube/README.md

 - [Electron SuperKit](https://github.com/Aluxian/electron-superkit) for building and packaging

 ## To do
-- Add notes to each solve
+- Add notes to each time
-- Exporting/Importing features

-#### Don't be afraid to send pull requests :)
+- Move time to another solve